 An overview of various family forms, the family life cycle, and healthy family functioning will be provided, followed by a review of the major theories of systemic family therapy.
 Basic family therapy process and outcome research will be reviewed.
 The code of ethics will be applied to clinical ethical dilemmas.
 A role play format will be used to practice basic therapy counseling skills.

-This course provides an overview of theories and basic skill development for developing competency in child/adolescent assessment and counseling.
+This course provides an overview of play therapy theories and basic skills for developing competency in child/adolescent assessment and counseling.
 Ethical dilemmas inherent in work with these populations will be addressed.
-Prerequisite: 530, 540.

 This course provides an overview of theory and research related to human growth and development over the lifespan.
 The course provides specific developmentally appropriate interventions and culturally sensitive developmental assessments supported by research that are designed to enhance the growth and development of clients who seek counseling services.
 Students also will engage in experiential activities designed to enhance their own growth and development.